Lassie

 - Hepatitis

 It is HCC (hepatitis contagiosa canis), which is a virus-caused hepatitis that this vaccine protects against.
 The disease can have a rapid course in both puppies and dogs, and can lead to very severe illness and sudden death.
-Due to widespread vaccination, it is not common here in Sweden.
+Due to widespread vaccination, it is not common here in Sweden or Germany.

 - Parvo